 In this lesson you will learn about your unique flavor.
-For example, if the Profile revealed your primary style to be Director and your secondary style to be Harmonizer, then this creates an identifiable pattern of communicating called the Persuader.
+For example, if the Survey revealed your primary style to be Director and your secondary style to be Harmonizer, then this creates an identifiable pattern of communicating called the Persuader.
 This style is highlighted below.

-The Matrix can be somewhat confusing at first, but it’s a very useful tool once you understand how it works.
-In fact, once you instill in your mind a mental image of the Matrix, you can use it to identify another person’s communication style, even if he or she hasn’t taken the survey.
+Once you instill in your mind a mental image of the Matrix, you can use it to identify another person’s communication style, even if he or she hasn’t taken the survey.
 (Identifying another person’s style is covered in detail in Lesson 4.)

 If you split the Matrix into equal quarters, or quadrants, then each quadrant illustrates a primary style—Director, Expresser, Thinker, or Harmonizer.

 Each quadrant contains four more squares.
 Your secondary style determines your particular square within each quadrant.

 Here’s how it works, using the Organizer as an example:

 - Directors are in the upper left of the Matrix.